Modern Slavery statement

 Diversity and Inclusiveness – UKSBS is committed to establishing and maintaining a working environment which is free from discrimination and values all employees as individuals.

-In 2022/23 UKSBS, supported by an external consultant, has been strengthening its Corporate Social Responsibility (CSR) agenda, to identify CSR topics of focus and the importance, influence and scale of impact that UKSBS has over various CSR themes.
+With support from an external consultant, UKSBS has been strengthening its Corporate Social Responsibility (CSR) agenda, to identify CSR topics of focus and the importance, influence and scale of impact that UKSBS has over various CSR themes.
 These are aligned to the UN Sustainable Development Goals, including Goal 8 – Decent work and economic growth.

 Modern Slavery Training

-UKSBS has developed, in conjunction with UK Research and Innovation (UKRI), a bespoke training package, aimed primarily at Procurement, D&I Supplier Integration and Management, Recruitment and Onboarding teams (circa.
-120 employees), all of which are directly involved in supply chain management and / or the procurement process or other high-risk areas.
-The Risk, Information and Security Compliance, Corporate HR and Executive teams are also required to undertake the training.
-As at the date of this statement, 92% of those required to complete the training on a mandatory basis had done so.
+UKSBS has developed, in conjunction with UK Research and Innovation (UKRI), a bespoke training package, aimed primarily at Procurement, D&I Supplier Integration and Management, Recruitment and Onboarding teams (approx. 120 employees), all of which are directly involved in supply chain management and/or the procurement process or other high-risk areas.
+The Risk, Information and Security Compliance, People and Executive teams are also required to undertake the training.
+As at the date of this statement, 95% of those required to complete the training on a mandatory basis had done so.

 In 2022, due to internal demand, the mandatory training package was opened up for all other employees to complete on a voluntary basis should they choose to do so.

-An annual awareness campaign for all UKSBS employees was launched in 2022 to help increase understanding of modern slavery, identify key indicators of potential modern slavery and highlight where to find further information or to report suspected incidents.
-UKSBS will look to support this campaign in 2023 with a 'learn-over-lunch' style event with an external speaker.
+An annual awareness campaign for all UKSBS employees is undertaken to help increase understanding of modern slavery, identify key indicators of potential modern slavery and highlight where to find further information or to report suspected incidents.
+UKSBS will look to support this campaign in 2024 with a ‘learn-over-lunch’ style event with an external speaker.

 Next Steps

-• As part of a wider review of Key Performance Indicators (KPIs) and in conjunction with our clients, the consideration and inclusion of KPIs specific to Modern Slavery reporting measures, in preparation for the new procurement regulations that are currently going through governmental procedural scrutiny.
+• As part of a wider review of Key Performance Indicators (KPIs) and in conjunction with our clients, the consideration and inclusion of KPIs specific to Modern Slavery reporting measures.

 • We will work to continue to build knowledge, skills and confidence of employees by encouraging all employees to complete the Modern Slavery Training and hosting a ‘learn-over-lunch’ style event with an external speaker.